ballerina-attic/website/README.md

-# Ballerina Website
+# An Amazing Ballerina Website

-This repo hosts the sources of the Ballerina website at <http://ballerinalang.org>.
+This repository hosts the sources of the Ballerina Website at <http://ballerinalang.org>.

-## How to test?
+## How to Test?

 The website is built as a PHP app but it mostly has client-side HTML content.

-You can use the Dockerfile that can be found at repo root folder to test it.
-Follow the below instructions to build and run it.
+You can use the Dockerfile that can be found at repository root folder to test it.
+Follow the instructions below to build and run it.

 * Clone the Ballerina Website Git repository